-The price starts at around P35.
+The average empanada price starts at around P35 but current prices are unknown.
 Frying only takes a few minutes, just enough to cook the shell and to enjoy them you really need to eat them immediately straight from the frying pan while hot.
-Also you need the local sukang iloko to enjoy it with.
-There are those who prefer it with ketchup, hopefully from local tomatoes.
-The Batac one also has young papaya as one of its main fillings and the orange colored rice flour shell.
+Also you need the local sukang iloko to enjoy your empanada with.
+There are those who prefer their empanada it with ketchup, hopefully from local tomatoes.
+The Batac empanada also has young papaya as one of its main fillings and the orange colored rice flour shell.

 The cook spoons lots of ground pork, longganisang Ilocos, bean sprouts, monggo beans, green papaya, shredded carrots and fried egg into the orange dough wrapper.

-The dough is then sealed and then deep fried.
-For the uninitiated, longganisang Ilocos is very different from that found in Manila.
+The empanada dough is then sealed and then deep fried.
+For the uninitiated, longganisang Ilocos is very different from that found in down Manila.

 They are much smaller and are not sweet and they taste of the famous Ilocos White garlic which is full of rich flavour and that’s what makes them so full of flavour.
 I have heard the term used such as culinary genius that only Ilocanos are capable of.

-There standard Batac one has papaya, bean sprouts and egg; then there is ordinary eggless which just has the vegetables.
-Then there is the special version made with longaniza and egg.
+There standard Batac empanada has papaya, bean sprouts and egg; then there is ordinary eggless which just has the vegetables.
+Then there is the special empanada version made with longaniza and egg.
 The double special has double longaniza and one egg

-The crust of the Batac one is orange in color however the Vigan delicacy has no coloring.
-The crust of the Vigan version is also thinner and a lot more crunchy.
+The crust of the Batac empanada one is orange in color however the Vigan delicacy has no coloring.
+The crust of the Vigan empanada version is also thinner and a lot more crunchy.